 Villas in compounds

 These come with 24-hour security and a host of facilities (community centers, shopping areas, pharmacies, playgrounds, parks, swimming pools, gyms, and so on).
 You can get 2, 3, and 4-bedroom villas, which come with a garden.
-Maintenance is done internally.
+Properties perform maintenance internally.

 Standalone villas and townhouses